nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 ## Adding a Posts List Component

-Inside the components director, create a file called `PostList.js` and add the following code
+Inside the components directory, create a file called `PostList.js` and add the following code

 ```js
 import React, { useContext, useEffect } from "react";